 Diversity and inclusion within EPIC

 EPIC employs hundreds of staff across across our footprint, and we always lead by example with our hiring practices.
 We aim to exceed the industry standards of diversity and inclusion to demonstrate that diversity is good for everyone.

 How does EPIC measure up?

 According to the Australian Bureau of Statistics (2012), approximately 9.3% of Australian workers have a disability.
 In the health care and social assistance sector, that number rises to 12.3%.
-With one in five Australians living with disability, EPIC is proud to be above the industry average in levelling the playing field for people with disability.
+With one in three employees with a lived experience of disability, EPIC is proud to be levelling the playing field for people with disability.

 Diversity and inclusion empowers us to be innovative, access the best talent, and deliver thoughtful solutions for our customers.
 All of us at EPIC, from the board room to the front line, benefit from the different perspectives, life experiences, knowledge, and skills that come from diversity.